 Just don’t for a minute think that high proof rum is the proper fuel of your flaming fantasies.
 Good Tiki fire springs from something very different.
 Something that feels almost secretive, that only wizards know

-If you were to conduct a simple experiment (I did it above, so you don’t have to), put a half ounce or so of 151 proof rum into a short glass and light it on fire.
-The result is highly unimpressive–in fact, the flame is almost invisible in daylight.
-The ethyl alcohol in 151 rum is a great fuel, and very pure.
-It burns hot–really hot–resulting in a blue flame, and not a particularly large one at that.
+Conduct a simple experiment: put a half ounce or so of 151 proof rum into a short glass and light it on fire.
+The result (see above) is highly disappointing.
+In fact, the flame is almost invisible in daylight.
+The ethanol in 151 rum is a very pure fuel.
+It burns hot — really hot– exhibiting a blue flame, and not a particularly large one at that.

 Now picture a grease fire.
 The flames can easily grow large and unruly–anything but a small, demure blue flame.
-When oil and grease burn, the result is an impressive yellow flame–the same kind of flame you want atop your Tiki drink, albeit obviously much more under control than a dreaded kitchen fire.
+When oil and grease burn, the result is an impressive yellow flame; the kind you want atop your Tiki masterpiece, albeit much more under control than a kitchen fire.

 So if it’s not rum, what is this magic secret ingredient?
 The answer may surprise you.
 Stop for a moment before continuing on and make your best guess.

 Lemon extract.
 Yes, lemon extract.
-While you probably don’t give it much thought, it has three very valuable qualities for the purpose of Tiki fire:
+It has three very valuable qualities for Tiki fire production:

 - It’s food safe (though not particularly tasty on its own)